Delirium vs. Dementia: Causes, Symptoms, Treatment, and Preventative Measures

 - Talk therapy, including counselling

-Speak with your doctor to determine the best approach to treatment for yourself or a loved one.
+In any situation, it’s important to speak with your loved one’s doctor and caregiving team to determine the best approach to treatment for your loved one.

-As with most illnesses, engaging in a healthy lifestyle can help to prevent both delirium and dementia.
+As with most illnesses, engaging in a healthy lifestyle can help to maintain cognitive function and improve overall wellbeing.
 Some key factors include:

 - Not smoking